Inverse Laplace transform based on Widder's method for Tsallis exponential: Introduction

 \section{Introduction}

 A mathematical function `$f$' in the `$x$' domain can be transformed to a function `$F$' in the `$u$' domain using the integral

 This process is known as an integral transform and the function $K(u,x)$ is the kernel of the transformation.
+An extension of Eq. (\ref{ltone_def}) to the multivariate case reads:

 Here the integral transform maps the problem in a given domain to another domain in which it is simpler to solve.
 Laplace transform is one of the widely used integral transforms in physics.
 It is very useful in solving convolution integral equations and differential equations.
 The inverse Laplace transform is an equally important transform with several applications.
 In general an inverse Laplace transform is carried out using a Bromwich contour integral in the complex plane \cite{schiff1999laplace} .
 But this practice of using a complex variable technique is done only for the sake of convenience.
 In fact an inverse Laplace transform based only on real variables was introduced by Post \cite{post1930generalized} and later it was refined by Widder \cite{widder1934inversion}.
 This method has been investigated in several works \cite{jagerman1982inversion,al2001inversion,soldatov2000widder} considering different applications.

 The kernel of a Laplace transform is an exponential function of the form $\exp(-st)$.
 Tsallis introduced \cite{tsallis1988possible} generalizations of the logarithm and the exponential functions as follows: